jonshiach/graphics-labs/_sources/pages/09_Normal_mapping.md

 ### Fragment shader

 Now that we have transformed the vectors to the tangent space in the vertex shader we need to make a few changes to the fragment shader.
 The beauty of the tangent space is that it is orthogonal (T, B and N vectors are at right angles) so we don't need to change any of our lighting calculations.
-This means we only need to make 2 changes to the fragment shader.
+This means we only need to make two changes to the fragment shader.
 Create a new shader file called `normalMapFragmentShader.frag` in the `source/` folder and copy in the contents of the `fragmentShader.frag` file.

 We have an addition texture for the normal map so we use a sampler uniform to send this to the shader.
 Add the following where we declared the diffuse map uniform.